AdoptOpenJDK/TSC/README.md

 1. **A Repository of professionally built, tested and supported OpenJDK binaries** - A place for end users to download professionally built and tested OpenJDK binaries, see [Support](https://adoptopenjdk.net/support.html) for our full support details.
 1. **A Community of builders** - A place where those who build and test OpenJDK come together to share common code and practices.
 1. **Infrastructure as Code** - To host, build, test and deploy variants of [OpenJDK](http://openjdk.java.net) (aka Java)!
-This infrastructure as code is designed to be usable by any person or organisation wishing to build a derivative build farm or parts of one.
+This infrastructure as code is based around ansible and is designed to be usable by any person or organisation wishing to build a derivative build farm or parts of one.

 See [https://www.adoptopenjdk.net](https://www.adoptopenjdk.net) for in depth details of the motivation, who's involved, the sponsors and much more!